 But fortunately, we have many 3rd party libraries (Apache Commons Lang, Spring Framework, Guava) that provide excellent utility classes for almost all kinds of usages.

 6.2.
 Sensitive data in memory for a long time

 Sensitive data in strings (for example, passwords) may reside in memory (in SCP) for a longer time because SCP takes advantage of special treatment from the garbage collector.
 The garbage collector does not visit SCP with the same frequency (cycles) as other memory zones.

-As a consequence of this special treatment, sensitive data is kept in the SCP for a long time and can be prone to unwanted usages.
+Due to this special treatment, sensitive data is kept in the SCP for a long time and can be prone to unwanted usage.